Atherez/TinderBot/README.md

    Place it in /usr/local/bin

 2. selenium -
-   Use pip to install latest selenium verion. pip install selenium
+   Use pip to install latest selenium version. pip install selenium